beeso018/plink_gec/README.md

-The script plink_gec.py is specifically written for horse populations genotyped on the Illumina EquineSNP50 or SNP70 BeadChip arrays.

-plink_gec_dog.py was written for canine samples genotyped using the Illumina CanineHD BeadChip.
+The script plink_gec.py is specifically written for horse populations genotyped on the Illumina EquineSNP50 or SNP70 BeadChip arrays and canine samples genotyped using the Illumina CanineHD BeadChip.

 Usage: python3 plink_gec.py